fbpx

 While vintage rookies of Pelé and Maradona hold the historical records, the modern market is driven by speculation on new releases and real-time auction data.
 The most critical event of the year is the Panini 2026 FIFA World Cup set, officially releasing on May 22, 2026.

-Furthermore, the market for Lionel Messi cards continues to surge.
 According to recent market data verified by Sports Illustrated, Messi's Argentina National Team cards are currently dominating high-end auction blocks, with modern Prizm parallels—like his 2014 Gold Prizm /10 and his 2015 Select Black Prizm 1/1—recently shattering the $400,000 to $500,000 mark.

 Based on early checklist leaks and hobby insider news, collectors are already targeting specific "chase" cards that could one day join the most-expensive list: